Background: Traditionally, Phragmitis rhizoma has been prescribed to relive a fever,

 Conclusion: These results indicate that DTX exposure may not be affected by EPR treatment at

-the dose level used in this study, suggesting that oral EPR can be safely co-administered with
+the dose level used in this study, suggesting that oral EPR can be used safely when taken with

 intravenously injected DTX.
 However, further studies under the stringent conditions are needed